tcprescott/sahasrahbot/docs/srl.md

 Use this command in an SRL race room.

-Currently supported weights can be found at <https://l.synack.live/weights>.
-The preset name will be the name of the file without the .yaml extension.
+Here is a [list of currently supported weights](mystery.md).
+The weightset name will be the name of the file without the .yaml extension.

 Example: `$mystery weighted`